 The Annual Security Report is prepared by the Office of Administration.
-Safety and statistical information is requested from State Police, Local Law Enforcement, the Dean of Students and the Office of Administration.
-Updated information on educational efforts and programs to comply with the Act is requested from the Dean of Students' Office.
+Safety and statistical information is requested from State Police, Local Law Enforcement, the Dean of Academic and Student Affairs and the Office of Administration.
+Updated information on educational efforts and programs to comply with the Act is requested from the Office of the Dean of Academic and Student Affairs.
 Information is then compiled and assembled into the report which is published annually by October 1.

 Each year an email notification is sent to all enrolled students, faculty and staff providing the link to the Annual Security Report.
 The link also is provided to prospective students and employees.
 The publication is available on the Middlesex website at mxcc.edu/emergency.
 See "Annual Security Report - Clery Act."
-Printed copies are available in Chapman Hall in the Jean Burr Smith Library, the Office of the Dean of Administration, the CEO's Office and the Dean of Students' Office.
+Printed copies are available in Chapman Hall in the Jean Burr Smith Library, the Office of the Dean of Administration, the CEO's Office and the Dean of Academic and Student Affairs Office.